VenitStudios/GDTMaker/README.md

 Sprite/Texture Editor Plugin For Godot 4.4.

 it may work in prior versions, however i developed it in 4.4.stable so your mileage may vary.

-it should be mentioned, Palettes dont get stored but it's probably an easy thing to implement.